Analyst Ratings For Allstate | Benzinga

 In the last 3 months, 13 analysts have offered 12-month price targets for Allstate.
 The company has an average price target of $140.77 with a high of $150.00 and a low of $130.00.

-This current average has increased by 3.64% from the previous average price target of $135.83.
+This current average represents a 3.64% increase from the previous average price target of $135.83.

 Analysts are specialists within banking and financial systems that typically report for specific stocks or within defined sectors.
 These people research company financial statements, sit in conference calls and meetings, and speak with relevant insiders to determine what are known as analyst ratings for stocks.
 Typically, analysts will rate each stock once a quarter.